James0199/TextopolyAgain/README.md

-# TextopolyAgain
+# Text-based Monopoly Again

-Revision of my horribly written monopoly clone in Python
+### Revision of my horribly written monopoly clone in Python

+Fun fact: Most people are missing the point of Monopoly